 Are dreams really a window to our unconsciousness?
-Sigmund Frued claimed this to be true.
-There are so many interpretations about what dreams are and why we dream.
+Sigmund Freud claimed this to be true.
+With so many interpretations of what dreams are and why we dream it can be a bit confusing.
 Most of us are so busy simply living out each day, we seldom think about the process of dreaming.

 Sure, we share a dream now and then but when it comes to really understanding these fantasies we know very little.
-And we're not alone.
 Theories pop-up left and right about why we dream but the jury is still out when it comes to why we dream.

-Our dreams can be about personal fantasies, people we know, fear, or events.
-They can include falling, being attacked, people, sexual fantasies and fear.
+Our dreams can be about personal fantasies, people we know, fear, or perplexing events.
+They can include falling, being attacked, people, sexual fantasies, and fear.

 15 Surprising Facts About Dreams